adambard/learnxinyminutes-docs/csharp.html.markdown

 			// a string is a reference type.
 That is, you can set it to null string fooString = "My string is here!";
             Console.WriteLine(fooString);
+			// You can access each character of the string with an indexer: char charFromString = fooString[1]; // 'y'
+			// Strings are immutable: you can't do fooString[1] = 'X';

             // formatting
             string fooFs = string.Format("Check Check, {0} {1}, {0} {1:0.0}", 1, 2);